aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 ### Creating a product from a local asset

-A `CloudFormationProduct` can also be created by using a Cloudformation template held locally on disk using Assets.
+A `CloudFormationProduct` can also be created by using a CloudFormation template held locally on disk using Assets.
 Assets are files that are uploaded to an S3 Bucket before deployment.
 `CloudFormationTemplate.fromAsset` can be utilized to create a Product by passing the path to a local template file on your disk: